 25 Exeter and 196 Commonwealth were designed by Peabody and Stearns, architects.
 Both were built in the early 1880s and remained separate properties until 2007, when they were combined into one single-family dwelling, with the address of 25 Exeter.

-25 Exeter was designed by Peabody and Stearns and built in 1882 by H. McLaughlin and McNeil Brothers, builders, for Nathan Matthews.
+25 Exeter was designed by Peabody and Stearns and built in 1882-1883 by Hezekiah McLaughlin, mason, and McNeil Brothers, carpenters, for Nathan Matthews.
 He is shown as the owner on the original building permit application, dated May 29, 1882.

 Nathan Matthews was a real estate investor, formerly the president of the Winnisimmet Company, which developed large areas of Chelsea, and (between 1860 and 1870) the president of the Boston Water Power Company, which developed portions of the Back Bay.
 In 1878 he had declared bankruptcy, the value of his holdings having declined during the financial depression following the panic of 1873.
 He and his wife, Albertine (Bunker) Matthews, lived at 145 Beacon; it does not appear that they ever lived at 25 Exeter.